notus-sh/cocooned/npm/README.md

 ### Stimulus integration

-Cocooned comes with an optional Stimulus integration, inspired by [`stimulus-use`](https://stimulus-use.github.io).
+Cocooned comes with an optional Stimulus integration.

 #### Register the Cocooned Stimulus Controller